 Public sale in the United Kingdom on September 19, 2018, at Mellors & Kirk.

 This uniform is a Napoleonian full dress coat (dark blue, richly embroidered in gold) attributed to Joseph Bonaparte and said to have been taken at the Battle of Vitoria on June 21, 1813, it is mentioned in an article in 1907 published in the magazine "The Connoisseur an Illustrated Magazine for Collectors" (later titled "Connoisseur"), a British magazine published from 1901 to 1992 in London dealing with subjects related to luxury in areas such as fine arts, collectibles, and antique furniture.
-The article "Eridge Castle and Its Contents, Part I" signed by R. Nevill and L. Willoughby was published in 1907, Volume XIX (September-December 1907), page 221.
+The article "Eridge Castle and Its Contents, Part I" signed by R. Nevill and L. Willoughby was published in 1906, Volume XVI (September-December 1906), pages 221 to 226.

 In this article, this uniform is described as an "interesting souvenir of the Peninsular War", in excellent condition with gold embroideries "absolutely intact".
 The article publishes a photograph of this piece then kept at Eridge Castle in Sussex, owned by the Nevill family.
 It is written that this uniform was seized by English soldiers during the French rout at Vitoria in Spain, on June 21, 1813.
 It was part of the royal baggage convoy abandoned by Joseph Bonaparte, King of Spain, when he fled the battlefield.